nopara73/avaloniaui.net/wwwroot/docs/authoring-controls/defining-properties.md

 on which the property is being set and the value and returns the coerced value or throws an exception for an invalid value.

+> A styled property is analogous to a `DependencyProperty` in other XAML frameworks.

-## Using a StyledProperty on Another Class
+## Using a `StyledProperty` on Another Class

 Sometimes the property you want to add to your control already exists on another control, `Background` being a good example.
 To register a property defined on